 Your images are automatically compressed in the cloud, with their dimensions resized.
 Three compression modes are available, both lossy and lossless.
 The original photos are saved in the backup.
 The over-compression prevention feature is also available.

 Optimize your WordPress website speed comprehensively

 All of the above listed plugins and other WordPress image optimization plugins are great helpers.
 However, website speed improvement requires a comprehensive approach that also embraces:

 - the right caching settings

 - using CDN

 - reducing the number of plugins

-So you can contact our web agency with any tasks:
+So you can contact our WordPress development company with any tasks:

 - particular tasks (such as image optimization or help with plugin installation)

 - or for a complete website performance audit